 Let’s assume for a moment that the two of you were happy.
 Yet out of the blue, you discover your husband or wife is having or has had an affair (people in happy relationships can be unfaithful too).

 It’s natural that you’d feel devastated, mad with them, and terrified about what it could mean for your relationship.
 You would very understandably then want to blame your partner.

 You’d have every right to feel offended, hurt, let down and want to complain – endlessly – about their behaviour.

-But… would accusations, criticism and attacks solve the problem precisely at such a critical time?
+But… would accusations, criticisms and attacks solve the problem at such a critical time?
 No – it would only lead to defensiveness and even more negativity.

-There’s bound to be a pay-off when you blame your partner:
+There’s bound to be a pay-off when you blame your partner, wife or husband: